-1. Statement of Intent 3 2.
-The use of force - When can reasonable force be used?
-4 3 Principles for using Reasonable Force in Avanti Schools 7 ٥.
-Timespies for daing neusonable Force in Availa schools , 4.
-Recording the use of Force 8 5.
-Dealing with complaints and allegations regarding the use of force
+1. Statement of Intent .3 2.
+The use of force - When can reasonable force be used? .4 3.
+Principles for using Reasonable Force in Avanti Schools .7 4.
+Recording the use of Force .8 5.
+Dealing with complaints and allegations regarding the use of force 9